PART ONE: SEED, at Paul Kasmin Gallery

 To translate the Jungian language, we could suggest that as women examine their own desires and values, they may brush up with conventions (laws of man); by living in their own truth, they belong honestly to themselves.
 In effect, the many facets of what it means to be a woman — allegorically expressed in the myths of ancient goddesses — are revitalized and incarnated once again.

-A mosaic-like painting by Ruby Sky Stiler, that hinted at Hellenistic forms of Aphrodite, was a stand out of the show.
+A mosaic-like painting by Ruby Sky Stiler, that hinted at Hellenic forms, was a stand out of the show.
 If I could have afforded any piece, I would’ve bought it.
 A clearly wealthy Jewish couple made their rounds, then the wife said to the husband, “Get the price list,” as they landed on Stiler’s decorative work — a fine choice.

 Stiler’s success is well earned, and she, like Koh, has been examining how to balance expectations and conventions of being a mother, as well as being career driven artists.